libsndfile/libsndfile/README.md

     $ Scripts/cmake-build.sh

-Will happily accpept patches to make the CMake build system more portable.
+Will happily accept patches to make the CMake build system more portable.

 ## Submitting Patches.